deewhyweb/localrhmap/README.md

 # MTA RHMAP Install
 ## Overview
-The following guide details installation procedures via Ansible for RHMAP (Core and MBaaS) for a local OCP cluster running in Virtualbox
+The following guide details installation procedures via Ansible for RHMAP (Core and MBaaS) for a local OCP cluster running in Virtualbox.

+## Prerequisites
+1. A local installation of OCP running on RHEL in Virtualbox.
+With Two network controllers, NAT and host only
+2. ssh access to the RHEL VM from the host e.g. ssh root@router

 ## setup